 I very much enjoy working with students and education has been a big aspect of many of my jobs.
-I have experience of university teaching, both at undergraduate and graduate levels.
+I have experience in university teaching, both at undergraduate and graduate levels.
 Aside from University, I have a lot of experience teaching in other environments giving public presentations to both children and adults.

 During my time in Palau working for the Coralassist Lab I regularly give workshops at the Palau International Coral Reef Center to school kids.
 In my workshops I explain what is a coral, their importance, the effects climate change has on them and the use of assisted gene flow as a tool to restore degraded reefs.